FusionAuth/fusionauth-site/resources/guide-to-user-data-security.md

 This will display a QRCode that you can scan from the two-factor authentication app on your smartphone.
 It will also ask you additional questions to determine how you want to handle time-skew and brute force login attempts.
 Additionally, there will be 5 emergency scratch codes generated for your account.
 You should write these down in a secure location such as iCloud Secure Notes.

-Before logging out of this terminal, open a new terminal window and verify that you can still login to the ordinary user account with your SSH key and the two-factor code from your smartphone.
+Before logging out of this terminal, open a new terminal window and verify that you can still login to the ordinary user account with your SSH key and the two-factor code from the authenticator app on your mobile phone.
 If you ever have problems logging in, you can use one of the scratch codes that you saved off above.
 This will grant you access to your account and allow you to fix the two-factor authentication issue.

 If you install the two-factor authentication as described above and a user doesn't enable it for their account, everything will still work fine.
-They will be able to log in using just their SSH key.
+They will be able to log in using their SSH key but it will also prompt them for their password as their two-factor response.

-### 3.9.
+### 3.11.
 Firewalling {#firewalling}

 <div class="card float-md-right callout ml-md-3 mb-3">
 <div class="card-header bg-info text-white">GUIDELINE</div>